expressjs/expressjs.com/4x/en/api/app-settings.md

-If `name` is one of the application settings, it will affect the behavior of the application.
-The possible application settings are listed in the following table.
+If `name` is one of the application settings, it affects the behavior of the application.
+The following table lists application settings.

 <table class="doctable" border="1">
   <thead><tr><th id="app-settings-property">Property</th><th>Type</th><th>Value</th><th>Default</th></tr></thead>